kai4man/Anbernic-H700-RG-xx-StockOS-Modification/Temporary_SSH_Server/README.md

 - Controller/button event handling for user interaction
 - Automatic cleanup on supported hardware models (RG28xx)

+## Installation
+1. Ensure your device is running supported firmware
+2. Place the application files in the appropriate directory (typically `/mnt/mmc/Roms/APPS/`)
+3. The application will automatically detect your hardware model

 ## Usage Instructions

 ### Basic Operation